Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 Budget: $3,500–$7,000 (labor and equipment included).

 We install 7.1.4 systems using in-ceiling and in-wall speakers for a completely invisible setup.
 Every speaker gets a dedicated wire run back to the AV receiver.
+A full 7.1.4 room is usually part of a custom home theater installation — where projector, screen, speakers, and acoustics are all designed together.

 Budget: $5,500–$11,000 (labor and equipment included).